braxtonculver/blackwall/README.md

 ## Intended Use

-Suitable for IT professionals, system administrators, and power users who require efficient, repeatable Windows setup processes across multiple systems or deployments.
-Maybe you're just a casual user that wants to ditch the inane amount of bloat in windows.
+**Blackwall** is designed for IT professionals, system administrators, and power users who need efficient, repeatable Windows setup processes across multiple systems.

+It’s also perfect for casual users who want to streamline their PC experience by removing unnecessary Windows bloat and applying sensible privacy, performance, and QoL tweaks—without diving into complicated manual configurations.